michaeldmcqueen/urbanrural/pages/services/index.md

 ---
 title: Our Services
-subtitle: 'U/R Design provides a wide range of services given the varied professional experience from the combination of architectural practice and construction project management.
+subtitle: 'U|R Design provides a wide range of services given the varied professional experience from the combination of architectural practice and construction project management.
 Thus, U/R can guide clients from the conceptual and planning stages of a project through the finishing touches of the construction phase.
 Here is a list of services that can be rendered'
 permalink: /services/
 description: Architectural Design and Construction Management Services Colorado
 layout: service